compbiocore/nmrdock/README.md

 Some distros require DISPLAY to be defined:

 `docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v [path to a directory on local computer]:/home/ubuntu/data/ compbiocore/nmrdock:latest /bin/bash`

+To use the development branch NMRdock, replace `latest` with `dev`.